RoysSpaceXL/0BaseLine/Storybook.md

 # 4 Configuration

 ## 4.1 Basic Configuration
-Configure Playground with these basic options:
+Configure Baseline with these basic options:

 ```json
 {